loqi/TTTT/doc/data_model/_agency_model.md

 ## Graph data model maintained by an agency to model the greater TTTT network topology

+The agency maintains a simplified model of the global TTTT graph with three flavors of
-Three flavors of node: endod, exod, xenod
+node: endod, exod, xenod

 * An endod (endo-node) is a node formally represented by this agency.
 * An exod is a foreign node with a direct TTTT link to an endod
 * A xenod is a foreign node without direct TTTT link to an endod

+The agency is responsible for being the source of truth on the endods and all endod-endod and endod-exod relationships.
+Exod-exod and Exod-Xenod relationships are modeled in the graph for efficient lane discovery, but in radically simplified form.
+For instance, there are countless lanes in existence in the real TTTT network between any pair of xenodes, but this is knowledge is never needed for the duties performed by this agency, so such links are not represented in the local simplified graph database.
+Although all TTTT links in the real topology are always two-way in the underlying protocol, this agency only has outbound exod-xenod links in its internal representation of the topology because it is never called upon to find a lane originating at, or passing through a xenod.
+The only place a xenod can appear in a lane of this agency would be at the terminis.

-Using a graph-oriented DBMS (Neo4j) the agency tries to remember and update the inferred topology.
-It directly knows about its own endods, and it directly knows about its border links to exods (dunbars of endods that are not themselves managed by this agency).
-Entirely intramural TTTT traffic takes place directly in the agency database with no need for wads to be sent via IP6 datagram.
-Only traffic that crosses the border of the agency needs to be mediated by an IP6 dunbar wad between an endod and an exod.
+Using a graph-oriented DBMS, the agency models its own inner topology and tries to remember an inferred, mostly accurate, simplified model of the relevant parts of the outer global transitive trust topology.
+It authoritatively knows about its own endods and their links to both exods (dunbars of endods that are not themselves managed by this agency), and to other endods (links managed here).
+Entirely intramural TTTT traffic takes place directly in the agency database along :DB links.
+Border traffic (endod-exod and exod-endod) is mediated by actual TTTT wad over IP6 datagram.
+Traffic between node pairs without at least one endod is entirely out of the view of this agency and is simply assumed to eventually take place or be lost within a reasonable waiting time.

+These relationships are modeled by three flavors of link:
+* `:DB` (intramural) links are extremely low friction.
+Traffic is mediated within the database.
+* `:TTTT` (border) links are mediated by actual TTTT traffic over IP datagrams.
+* `:DARK` links are inferred to exist entirely out of view, as lanes of unknown length.

 Usually, the lowest-cost lane from an enode to another enode is entirely intramural.
 However sometimes there exists a better path that crosses the border.
-The basic strategy is to query the agency graph database for the best intramural solution and then occasionally try a cross- border foray to keep the agency's endods competing with our exods.
+The basic strategy is to query the agency graph database for the best intramural solution and then occasionally try a promising looking or randomly selected cross-border foray to keep the agency's endods competing with exods.

-The following invariants must be satisfied by the agency graph modeling a global TTTT network:
+The following invariants must be satisfied by the agency's simplified graph model of the TTTT network:
 * An endod may be fully orphaned.
 Such a node cannot participate in dunbar operations of any kind.
 * An endod may link another endod.
 This allows direct database operations without network friction.
 * An endod may link an exod, representing a cross-border link needing dunbar wads over IP6 datagrams.
 * An endod may **not** link a xenod.
 Such a link indicates that xenod is a miscategorized exod.
-* Every link between an endod to an exod or another endod must be a paired (bi-directional) link.
+* An endod may only have two-way links, and each such link must me with an exod or another endod.
 * An exod always links at least one endod, otherwise that exod is a miscategorized xenod.
-* An exod may link an exod.
+* An exod may link another exod.
 This implies a lane (compound path) has been inferred at least once.
 * An exod may link **to** any number of xenods.
 We often need to discover a lane terminating at a xenod.
-* An exod may **not** LINK **from** a xenod.
-We never need to find a xenod at start or midpoint of a lane.
+* An exod may **not** link **from** a xenod.
+We never need a lane with a xenod anywhere but the end.
 * A xenod may **not** link another xenod.
 Any such path must be streamlined as xenod one hop **from** exod.

 ## Tabular data model